 450 Words In a Room

 I am ushering you into a room – welcome to an illustration of my practice.
-Inside the room are sculptures, installations, and research material which comprise a study of objects, interpretation, and social relations.
+Inside the room are sculptures, installations, and research material which comprise a study of transitional objects, interpretation, and social relations.
 We can closely consider a few scattered pieces.

 As we back out of the room it is clear that my work can be read from multiple viewpoints.
 I am interested in the legibility and mutability of objects and people.
 When you read my name I am legible as Chinese, yet I pass as White on the street; I am both, and any singular read does not capture my total self.
 My work complicates reading by stripping down form, making copies, working collaboratively, and instigating interaction.
 Simultaneously, I employ sensuousness to facilitate learning to see interpersonally and within institutional structure.